opsec-ee/rtka-u/docs/papers/technical-distinction.md

 ## Overview

-The Recursive Ternary with Kleene Algorithm + UNKNOWN (RTKA-U) framework represents a mathematically rigorous approach to uncertainty propagation in logical systems.
+The Recursive Ternary Knowledge Algorithm (RTKA) framework represents a mathematically rigorous approach to uncertainty propagation in logical systems.
 This document clarifies the technical distinctions between RTKA-U and other projects exploring ternary or multi-valued logic systems, particularly those focused on conceptual frameworks or applied ethics rather than formal computational logic.

 ## Project Scope and Mathematical Foundation